Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/06-fft2d_AIEvsHLS/AIE/README.md

 ### PS Host Application

-The 2D-FFT AI Engine tutorial uses the embedded processing system (PS) as an external controller to control the AI Engine graph and data mover PL kernels.
-Review the [Programming the PS Host Application](https://docs.amd.com/r/en-US/ug1076-ai-engine-environment/Programming-the-PS-Host-Application) section in the AI Engine documentation to understand the process of creating a host application.
+The 2D-FFT AI Engine tutorial uses the embedded processing system (PS) as an external controller.
+This controls the AI Engine graph and data mover PL kernels.
+Refer to the [Programming the PS Host Application](https://docs.amd.com/r/en-US/ug1076-ai-engine-environment/Programming-the-PS-Host-Application) section in the AI Engine documentation to understand the process of creating a host application.

 In addition to the PS host application (`fft_2d_aie_app.cpp`), the AI Engine control code must also be compiled.
 The AI Engine compiler generates this control code (`aie_control_xrt.cpp`) when compiling the AI Engine design graph and kernel code.
 The PS host application uses the AI Engine control code for the following purposes: